My name is Tony Reinke and I’m a Christian.

 Married for 16 years to the wife of my youth and my best friend (Karalee), we have three precious kids, a majority of whom are named after dead preachers.
 Though I wouldn’t survive long in the wild, I consider myself agrarian (a farm boy from Nebraska).

 I was trained in journalism and caught the early wave of social media and blogging.
 My story is part Mayberry and part BlackBerry.
 Theologically, I’m an autodidact, fueled by a love of books, reading, and research.
 My official job title is “content strategist,” but I think of myself mostly as an investigative journalist of practical theology.

 For four years I served as the editorial, research, and travel assistant to C.J.
 Mahaney, an author and speaker in the D.C. area (2008–2012).
 I now work for author and speaker John Piper at Desiring God in Minneapolis (2012–).
 My line of work is a mix of theological research, reading, writing, radio, social media, and graphic design.
 I’m the author two books Lit!
 A Christian Guide to Reading Books (2011) and John Newton on the Christian Life: To Live Is Christ (2015).
 And I host two podcasts: Ask Pastor John and Authors on the Line.

 In my free time I enjoy watching baseball, taking photographs, and reading nineteenth century Dutch theologians.
 For fun I administrate hermanbavinck.org.

 I’m grateful for your readership and would love to hear from you.
-You can leave a comment on any post to get in touch.
 Often I can respond to email but sometimes my schedule prohibits it:

 crede.ut.intelligas AT mac.com